Skip to content

 Pros

 • Omnichannel coverage no other US gaming vendor matches.
-VIP Preferred handles iGaming ACH, Choice4 handles deferred-settlement cage eCheck, VIP LightSpeed kiosks handle TITO and ATM, PlayerCash @dvantage handles credit/debit cash advance, Tap2Play handles Apple Pay at EGMs and tables, VIP Mobility handles QR-based cashless on the floor.
-For operators with both online and physical operations the data unification across channels is genuinely valuable.
+VIP Preferred handles iGaming ACH, Choice4 handles deferred-settlement cage eCheck, VIP LightSpeed kiosks handle TITO and ATM, PlayerCash @dvantage handles credit/debit cash advance, Tap2Play handles Apple Pay at EGMs and tables, and VIP Mobility handles QR-based cashless on the floor.
+For operators with both online and physical operations the data unification across channels is valuable.

 • Free for players on both deposits and withdrawals through VIP Preferred.
 The patron does not pay anything to deposit or withdraw.
 Their own bank may charge $25-35 NSF fees on failed eChecks, but Pavilion itself does not charge end users.
-Card processors push interchange and assessment fees through to merchants who often pass them to players; Pavilion sidesteps that pricing layer entirely.
+Card processors push interchange and assessment fees through to merchants who often pass them to players, while Pavilion sidesteps that pricing layer entirely.

 Cons

-• Legacy VIP Connect XML integration with no public REST API, no SDK packages on npm or pypi, no GitHub organization, no self-serve sandbox, no public developer portal.
+• Legacy VIP Connect XML integration with no public REST API, no SDK packages on npm or pypi, no GitHub organization, no self-serve sandbox and no public developer portal.
 The 2023 iGaming SDK modernizes the cashier UI but is still partner-portal distributed.
 In 2026, when Trustly publishes excellent REST API documentation and Nuvei runs a full developer ecosystem with open SDKs across iOS, Android, React Native and server frameworks, Pavilion's integration experience is decades behind.

 • United States only, USD only.
 Zero international presence, no Canadian iGaming including Ontario, no roadmap to expand internationally.
 If your players are anywhere outside the US, Pavilion is irrelevant.
 For multi-market operators this is a single-region tool that must be paired with Trustly for Europe, AstroPay for LATAM and a crypto gateway for digital assets.

-• BBB Pavilion Payments Check Services LLC profile (Niles, IL) carries a B rating with 92+ consumer complaints — denied withdrawals, ACH return fees, and Consumer Reporting Agency disputes that block enrollment at other operators.
+• The BBB Pavilion Payments Check Services LLC profile (Niles, IL) carries a B rating with 92+ consumer complaints: denied withdrawals, ACH return fees, and Consumer Reporting Agency disputes that block enrollment at other operators.
 The pattern is structural to regulated US gambling rather than unique to Pavilion, but the complaint volume becomes reputational baggage you inherit when your players blame Pavilion for friction that came from your own risk team or state regulators.

 • No public pricing whatsoever.
 Operators negotiate custom contracts and rate cards are private.
 This is unusual for a 2026 payment provider and reflects the enterprise-only sales motion plus the absence of competitive pressure.
 For smaller operators or new launches, the lack of transparency makes budgeting and provider comparison harder than it should be.